Pon-Dinesh-kumar/100-days-of-front-end/log.md

 The useEffect hook in React is a powerful tool for handling side effects, and custom hooks allow for cleaner and more maintainable code.
 These features make React development even more enjoyable and efficient.

 #100DaysOfCode #ReactJS #ReactHooks #WebDevelopment #CodingJourney

+Day 93 [DD.MM.YYYY] - React Context and useContext Hook

+Today's Progress:
+- Dived into React Context and learned how to use the useContext hook.
+- Context provides a way to pass data through the component tree without passing props down manually.
+- useContext hook allows for easy access to the context values in functional components.

+Thoughts:
+React Context is a fantastic feature for managing global state and simplifying prop drilling.
+The useContext hook makes it even more convenient to consume and update shared data across components.

+#100DaysOfCode #ReactJS #ReactContext #useContext #WebDevelopment #CodingJourney